-- I acknowledge my receipt and understanding of the terms and conditions of the major as outlined in the Student Handbook, Course Syllabi, and University of Lethbridge Calendar. - Further, I understand that failure to meet requirements (e.g., health requirements, police information check, current First Aid and CPR, or any additional documentation that is required by program/agency) for practicum placement may result in my practicum placements not being facilitated.
+- I acknowledge my receipt and understanding of the terms and conditions of the major as outlined in the Student Handbook, Course Syllabi, and University of Lethbridge Calendar. - I acknowledge that I am required to have medical and dental insurance (such as the UofL Student Union Health and Dental Plan coverage) over and above any provincial health care coverage which must be valid over the duration of the placement. - Further, I understand that failure to meet requirements (e.g., health requirements, police information check, current First Aid and CPR, or any additional documentation that is required by program/agency) for practicum placement may result in my practicum placements not being facilitated.